la2050/archive/_projects/2016/electrify-la-the-campaign-for-clean-buses-and-good-jobs.md

   - 'Education/training '
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  LA has a sky high working poverty rate and aging fossil fuel burning buses that are destructive to communities and the environment.
+JMA wants LA to become a leader in the emergence of a clean tech manufacturing sector by investing in a high quality, clean public transit system and creating good jobs for our communities.
+Because of California's environmental regulation and strong policy leadership in the city and county, LA has the potential to create 1,000s of good jobs building new EV buses.
 project_impact: >-
   ["Manufacturing activity","Jobs per capita","Minority- and women-owned
   firms","Unemployment (and opportunities) for the formerly incarcerated"]